 - A receiver appointed by the SEC in an enforcement action to maximize residual liquidation value of company, including disposal of assets and resolving claims of parties to executory contracts and other claimants.

 - Creditors and other claimants in bankruptcy proceedings, regularly representing holders of claims in airline reorganizations.

-- The largest radio broadcaster in the conversion of more than 1,000 radio stations to HD Radio technology using new equipment and licensed software, handling the licensing arrangement, the conversion commitment and investment-related matters.
+- The largest radio broadcaster in the conversion of more than 1,000 radio stations to High Definition (HD) Radio technology using new equipment and licensed software, handling the licensing arrangement, the conversion commitment, and investment-related matters.

-- An Internet telephony company establishing interconnection, co-location and gateway arrangements and selling equipment and capacity.
+- An Internet telephony company establishing interconnection, collocation and gateway arrangements, and selling equipment and capacity.

 - A licensor of proprietary satellite technology to provide digital video and high-speed Internet services in multiple markets, regarding joint venture transactions.

 Media: We have unparalleled experience in broadcast and other media deals, having completed many transactions—including some of the largest and most complex media transactions in history—seamlessly combining business law and regulatory services.
 Following are some examples of media deals we have completed: